Všechny případové studie

 Ability to set repetition of tasks without having to create a new task each time.
 Use of templates.
 Time tracking.
 There is a lot of it.

-We mostly use task repetition without having to create a new task every time, templates and time tracking.
+We make the most use of task repetition without having to create a new task each time, templates and time tracking.

 How do you have clients recorded in Freelo?